rapidstream-org/rapidstream-tapa/docs/installation.rst

 .. tip::

-  Ubuntu 18.04 is highly recommended.
+  Ubuntu 18.04 and 20.04 are both supported.
-  Ubuntu 20.04 is supported but undertested due to limited vendor-tool support.
-  Ubuntu 16.04 can only run software simulation using threads, not coroutines.
+  Ubuntu 16.04 has reached end-of-life and is no longer supported.

 .. tip::